silly-billy-64/yesvnc/README.md

 ## Drawbacks

 - You are limited in the amount of time that this can be used, as well as the amount of storage space you can take up.
 Check [here](https://github.com/settings/billing/summary#:~:text=%240.00-,Codespaces,-Included%20quotas%20reset) for more information and your current use amount.
 - While the internet speed in this browser is very fast, the connection speed might not be.
 Many games might be unplayable.
-To reduce the effects of this, scale down the firefox browser window.
+To reduce the effects of this, scale down the chrome browser window.
 - There is no sound available.
 - Certain shortcuts like <kbd>Ctrl</kbd>+<kbd>w</kbd> may be overtaken by your browser and do unexpected things.